 A Model for Unified Communications Problem Solving

 This simple, yet effective, model isn't rocket science.
-It is easy for anyone to follow to ensure they are troubleshooting in a logical and methodical fashion.
+It is easy for anyone to follow to ensure they are troubleshooting unified communications in a logical and methodical fashion.

 Inspect the problem and draft a succinct problem statement.
 Note symptoms and likely root causes.